pnm122/chatapp/README.md

 * Unify colors
 * Clicking on current group shouldn't reload the messages
 * Get enter key to work
+* Font chosen
+* Group ID copying
+* Move main page appbar code to chats page
+* Group renaming
+* Group name max length

 ### To Do
-* Font on mobile browser?
+* Username max length
+* Account renaming
-* Group info page (users and their logged-in status, group ID, other metadata)
+* Group info page (users and their logged-in status, other metadata)
 * Group together messages in similar times
 * Tell when a person is in the browser?
 Or when they go AFK?
 * Profile pictures & Group pictures
 * Replies (using gestures? :o)
+* Group deleting
 * Attachments
 * Notification bubble on groups icon when a group has new messages?
 * Find a way to constrain the size of groups on small screen size